stebr2/notify-o365/README.md

 # notify-o365
-A Nagios plugin to send notifications via Office 365 Groups
+A monitoring plugin to send notifications via Office 365 Groups